-This view of food as a road to community differs greatly from another reality more common today: eating as refueling.
+This son, raised in the Church and in a family that values shared meals, had caught a glimpse of the profound sense of community that sometimes emerges when people gather around food.
+His conversation with his friends reflects another reality more common today: eating as refueling.
 While broken bread and a cup shared around a table evoke the relationship between God, people and the earth, a vending machine is an apt symbol of the opposite: eating as refueling.
 Packaged and processed items, each an individual choice and a single serving, appear at the press of a button with no root, leaf, or human hand in sight.